napahlm/manta-rov/README.md

 simulator.launch

-&nbsp;&nbsp;Launches the barebone control structure necessary for simulator control of Manta.
+&nbsp;&nbsp;&nbsp;&nbsp; Launches the barebone control structure necessary for simulator control of Manta.

 manta.launch

-  Launches all the necessary packages for normal physical operation of Manta.
+&nbsp;&nbsp;&nbsp;&nbsp; Launches all the necessary packages for normal physical operation of Manta.